Environment Permission Sets Tab

 Delete Entity from Target

-Enables the user to check the Delete task action on the task.
+Enables the user to check the Delete task action checkbox on the task.
 This permission applies only when the permission set has Write access.

 Entity Clone

-Create replicas of a real entity in a testing environment using a TDM Load task.
+Permission to create replicas of a real entity in a testing environment using a TDM Load task.
 This permission applies only when the permission set has Write access.

 Random Entity Selection